Algorithmic neutrality

+University of Edinburgh forthcoming in \emph{Australasian Journal of Philosophy} \begin{quote} \emph{Abstract.} Algorithms wield increasing power over our lives.
+They can and often do wield that power unfairly, and much has been said about \emph{algorithmic fairness}.
+In contrast, \emph{algorithmic neutrality} has been largely neglected.
+I investigate algorithmic neutrality, asking: What is it?
+Is it possible?
+And what is its normative significance? \end{quote}

-In 2005, Adam and Shivaun Raff started a small business: Foundem, a comparison-shopping site similar to Google Shopping.
-Foundem showed promise.
-At one point, it was hailed the U.K.'s best comparison-shopping site.
-But on June 26, 2006, Google changed its search algorithm, dropping foundem.com from the top three search results to the 70s.
-By all indications, Foundem's drop in Google's rankings was not due to a drop in quality.
-Foundem.com still held a top place in Yahoo's and Microsoft's search rankings.
-But in the search engine optimization industry, it's said that if you want to bury a body, you put it on the second page of Google.
+In 2005, Adam and Shivaun Raff started a small business, Foundem, a compar\-is\-on-shop\-ping site similar to Google Shopping.
+Foundem showed promise, hailed at one point as the UK's best comparison-shopping site.
+But on June 26, 2006, Google altered its search algorithm; foundem.com fell from the top three search results to the 70s.
+By all indications, Foundem's demotion didn't reflect a decline in quality; foundem.com still sat near the top of Yahoo's and Microsoft's search results.
+But in the search engine optimisation industry, it's said that if you want to bury a body, you put it on the second page of Google.
 Foundem was no exception.
-It would not recover from the loss of traffic from Google \citep{manthorpe2018}.
+It would not recover from the loss of traffic \citep{manthorpe2018}.